 - Write Captivating Titles.
 The most important element of any blog post that you write is a great title.
 You want to hook potential readers so that they will click through to keep reading.
 Study blog titles on popular blogs to see how they make them more enticing.

 - Ask for the Sale.
 At the bottom of each blog post, mention your book and include a link to purchase.
+Create a shareable purchase link through IngramSpark and when

 - Share on Social Media.
 Share each new blog post across your social media networks.
 Include the post title with a link to continue reading on your site.